Koatty/koatty_container/docs/api/koatty_container.recursivegetmetadata.md

 ## recursiveGetMetadata() function

-get metadata value of a metadata key on the prototype chain of an object and property
+Recursively retrieves metadata from a container by traversing the prototype chain.

 **Signature:**